 - VM originally created to run many operating systems on one real machine - Perfect for running Linux guests.
-VM acts as "hypervisor' or "Netbios" for Linux. - Won't go into reasons for using VM or Linux here. - Assume you are familiar with both VM and Linux. - Presentation will be specific to z/VM 5.1.0 and SuSE Linux SLES8/SLES9 as practiced at Boeing, with extensions by implication to other operating systems releases. - Object here will be to discuss how to run MANY linuxes as VM guests and have a productive system - I will sometimes note availability of some commercial software products.
+VM acts as "hypervisor' or "Netbios" for Linux. - Won't go into reasons for using VM or Linux here. - Assume you are familiar with both VM and Linux. - Presentation will be specific to z/VM 4.2.0 and SuSe Linux SLES7 as practiced at Boeing, with extensions by implication to other operating systems releases. - Object here will be to discuss how to run MANY linuxes as VM guests and have a productive system - I will sometimes note availability of some commercial software products.
 I am not aware of them all.
 Sorry if I missed anyone.
-Nothing in this presentation is an endorsement by Boeing of any product or Company.